xlladdins/xll/docs/Excel4MacrosA-D.md

 **CUSTOM.REPEAT**(macro\_text, repeat\_text, record\_text)

-Macro\_text    is the name of, or a reference to, the macro you want to run when the Repeat command is chosen.
+Macro\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of, or a reference to, the macro you want to run when the Repeat command is chosen.
 If macro\_text is omitted, no repeat macro is run, but the custom command can still be recorded.

-Repeat\_text    is the text you want to use as the repeat command on the Edit menu (for example, "Repeat Reports").
+Repeat\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text you want to use as the repeat command on the Edit menu (for example, "Repeat Reports").
 You can omit repeat\_text and macro\_text if you only want to record the formula specified by record\_text when using the macro recorder.

-Record\_text    is the formula you want to record.
+Record\_text&nbsp;&nbsp;&nbsp;&nbsp;is the formula you want to record.
 For example, if the user clicks a command named Run Reports in Macro 1, the record\_text argument would be "=Macro1\!RunReports()", where RunReports is the name of the macro called by the Run Reports command.

   - > References in record\_text must be in R1C1 format.